4xeverburga/mc-server-fiis/readme.md

 - Terraform
 - Awscli
 - An AWS account with enough permissions and credits
+- A Linux system to run the commands and follow along.

 As for the permissions, I deployed with admin priviledges and later deactivated the keys.
-Not the best practice, but works weel enough.
+Not the best practice, but works well enough.

 Also take note that you will need to give sudo permissions to execute the commands in the following resource:
 <p align=center>